GSA/digitalgov.gov/content/guides/mobile-principles/_index.md

 ---
 date: 2018-10-09 12:30:00 -0500
-title: 'Eight Principles of Mobile-Friendliness'
-summary: 'In order to help agencies comply with mobile website requirements, we will share a principle of mobile-friendliness each week for eight weeks&mdash;and how adhering to these principles can greatly improve their sites.'
+title: "The Guide to Mobile Websites"
+deck: "Guidance on making better mobile websites for the public."
+summary: "How to make better mobile websites for the public."
 guide: mobile-principles
 aliases:
   - /resources/mobile/principles/